ELongking/uhpc_moo_gui/README.md

   This line express the maximum and minimum values for the entire data distribution (exported from step 1 in bound.xlsx).
 Copy content from xlsx file directly but make sure that minimum values is in front.

 The third row is used to choose to select the export location (folder) for the relevant results files.
 The files include the final mixtures optimization results, final corresponding properties and customized function results and log files during the process.

+The final check box means, sometimes your constraints are too complex or contrary to mathematical foundation, and you cant aware of it.
+It may cause algorithm cant find the optimal solution set.
+If you still want to get a result under the previous constraint condition, you should turn the box to TRUE.

 ***Second, run this program***